Absio/js-api/README.md

 type | String | TODO define `'default type'` | A string used to categorize the container on the server.

 #### `update(id, options)`
-Update the container with the specified ID.
++ Updates the container with the specified ID.
 At least one optional parameters must be provided for an update to occur.

-Returns a Promise.
++ Returns a Promise.

-Throws an Error if the connection is unavailable or an access userId is not found.
++ Throws an Error if the connection is unavailable or an access userId is not found.

 Parameter   | Type  | Description
 :------|:------|:-----------